Snellville Pedestrian Accident Lawyer

 Our Snellville pedestrian accident lawyers help injury victims rebuild their lives.
-When pedestrian accidents are fatal, our Snellville wrongful death attorneys help families rebuild their lives by obtaining compensation that the victim would want them to have.
-Our Georgia Wrongful Death Law FAQ explains how compensation for a death is determined and distributed.
+When pedestrian accidents are fatal, our Snellville wrongful death attorneys help families rebuild their lives by obtaining the compensation that the victim would want them to have.
+Our Georgia Wrongful Death Law FAQ explains how compensation for death is determined and distributed.

 Who Is to Blame for Pedestrian Accidents Outside of Intersections?

 Frustrated pedestrians sometimes cross in the middle of the road rather than walking half a mile to the nearest crosswalk.
 Georgia law allows pedestrians to cross a road outside of an intersection.
 Section 40-6-92 of the Georgia Code requires a pedestrian crossing a roadway outside of an intersection to “yield the right of way to all vehicles upon the roadway unless he has already, and under safe conditions, entered the roadway.”

 Drivers and pedestrians sometimes dispute whether a pedestrian entered a roadway “under safe conditions” before a car appeared.
 When the car collides with a pedestrian outside of an intersection, juries often conclude that pedestrians contributed to the accident by negligently crossing the road in traffic.

 Georgia law nevertheless imposes a duty on drivers to avoid pedestrians.
 Section 40-6-93 of the Georgia Code requires drivers to “exercise due care to avoid colliding with any pedestrian upon any roadway.”
 Drivers are also required to anticipate that a child or a pedestrian who appears to be confused or intoxicated might enter the road unexpectedly.